AAA expects the majority Labor Day travelers to take a road trip

 - Bring cleaning supplies.
 While many hoteliers are implementing enhanced cleaning protocols, personally sanitizing high-touch areas may provide additional peace-of-mind.

-With an influx of drivers expected for Labor Day weekend, it’s critical travelers make safe decisions while behind the wheel.
-These simple steps can prevent the most common fatal accidents:
+“Preparation is paramount for people planning to travel during this pandemic,” Peterson said.
+“But it’s not just about protecting yourself from the virus.
+With an influx of drivers expected for Labor Day weekend, it’s also critical that travelers make safe decisions while behind the wheel.
+Please be sure to buckle up, slow down, and avoid distracted and impaired driving.
+These are simple steps to reduce the most common fatal accidents.”

 Low gas prices continue to make road trips an affordable option for travelers.
-North Dakota motorists will pay the lowest Labor Day gas prices in 16 years.
-The statewide average price for gasoline is $2.11 per gallon.
-That’s 46 cents per gallon less than what North Dakota drivers paid on Labor Day 2019 ($2.57).
+It appears that drivers will pay the lowest Labor Day gas prices in four years.
+The national average price for gasoline is $2.23 per gallon.
+That’s .35 cents per gallon less than what drivers paid on Labor Day 2019 ($2.58).

 The fuel supply chain was mostly unaffected by Hurricane Laura.
 Gasoline futures and wholesale prices have also drifted lower since the storm passed.
 While it is possible drivers could see an uptick at the pump in the coming days, gas prices are forecast to remain lower than last year, because of the pandemic’s limiting effect on fuel demand.